hunght/yt-dlp-gui/docs/MACOS_PERMISSIONS.md

 ### Automatic Setup

-When you first launch the app, it may automatically:
+When you first launch iTracksy, it will automatically:

 1. Check if permissions are already granted
 2. Show a dialog explaining what permissions are needed